-The Crown acquired property known as 'Riverside', bounded by Beauchamp and Bruce Streets and the Cooks River, in February 1911.
-An area of approximately 10.8 Hectares.
-Riverside Park was proclaimed on the 5th July, 1911 (Gov. Gaz.).
+The Crown acquired property known as 'Riverside', bounded by Beachamp and Bruce Streets and the Cooks River, in February 1911.
+The Park was gazetted for the purpose of "Public Recreation" on the 5th July, 1911 (Gov. Gaz.).

 Related Projects

 The GreenWay